Ch-sriram/typescript/ts-features/README.md

-# What as a Type System?
+# What is a Type System?

 A system where we make sure that every `value` in the code, has a **`type`** associated to it.